jc-cp/mri_preprocessing/README.md

 <mark>PP steps</mark>
 - [ ] Implement LAPGM Bias Field Correction
-- [ ] Check orientation of images as rescaling iterates in the z axis
+- [x] Check orientation of images as rescaling iterates in the z axis
-- [ ] Check resmapling with ants and scipy
+- [ ] Check resampling with ants and scipy
 - [ ] Check spm and fsl registration
 - [ ] Implement option for HDBET skull stripping and add to the installation
 - [ ] Implement intensity normalization option from https://github.com/jcreinhold/intensity-normalization